 Andropogon Glomeratus, Bushy Beard Grass

-Bushy Beard Grass will love to be where the soils are moist but can also grow in various normal soil conditions.
+Bushy Beard Grass will love to be where the soils are moist but can also grow in various average soil conditions.
 Bushy Beardgrass will look natural and beautiful when growing.
-The stems are slender and look close to grass, often this plant is mistaken as a grass weed.
+The stems are slender and look close to the grass; often this plant is mistaken as a grass weed.
 The roots are a large clump of fibers or which looks like strings.

 Bushy Beard Grass will be very easy to grow.

 This is a good grass if you have a large area to cover on a landscape or field.
-Bush Beard Grass does great in moist soils and also normal soils.
+Bush Beard Grass does excellent in moist soils and also natural soils.
 Bushy Beard Grass is very maintenance free.
-It is very easy to grow in many areas.
+Growing in many areas is effortless.
 The stems have several nodes where they are joined similar to a humans joints.